 The Chemical Dependency Counseling Certificate develops specific skills and abilities needed to provide comprehensive alcohol and other drug treatment.
-Course work addresses a wide-range of issues and ethics in substance abuse treatment, including the twelve counselor core functions: screening, intake, assessment. client orientation, treatment planning, counseling, case management, crisis intervention, client education, referral, report and record keeping, and consultation with other professionals.
+Course work addresses a wide-range of issues and ethics in substance abuse treatment, including the twelve counselor core functions: screening, intake, assessment, client orientation, treatment planning, counseling, case management, crisis intervention, client education, referral, report and record keeping, and consultation with other professionals.
 The Chemical Dependency Counseling program exceeds the minimum standards for entry into certification for the Basic Certified Addictions Treatment Counselor (CATC), and CATC I certification process, established by the federal Substance Abuse and Mental Health Services Administration, and certification agencies in the State of California and includes a 255 hour supervised practicum.
 Certificate completers will qualify to apply for certification through state-approved certification boards.
 Completion of the Certificate will assist students in obtaining entry-level employment toward CATC Basic and CATC I certification, and increase promotional opportunities for employees of substance abuse treatment programs.

-- Students will demonstrate skills and abilities and appropriately apply knowledge to chemical dependency counseling settings and situations. - Students will acquire sufficient hours of experience in the twelve core counseling functions as required by California certification agencies in the context of a field work placement. - Students will demonstrate communication skills (verbal, nonverbal, and written) that insure that they can work effectively with clients and other professionals in diverse communities. - Students will understand and demonstrate ethical behavior in a variety of challenging and diverse environments and situations. - Students will display an appreciation and respect for people from diverse backgrounds, including, but not limited to, cultural elements such as age, gender, race/ethnicity, sexual orientation/identification, religion, ability/disability, and socioeconomic status. - Students will understand the process of certification required for entry level employment as Addiction Treatment Counselors, and the career ladder opportunities open to them with further education.
+- Students will demonstrate skills and abilities and appropriately apply knowledge to chemical dependency counseling settings and situations. - the twelve core counseling functions as required by California certification agencies in the context of a field work placement. - Students will demonstrate communication skills (verbal, non-verbal, and written) that insure that they can work effectively with clients and other professionals in diverse communities. - Students will understand and demonstrate ethical behavior in a variety of challenging and diverse environments and situations. - Students will display an appreciation and respect for people from diverse backgrounds, including, but not limited to, cultural elements such as age, gender, race/ethnicity, sexual orientation/identification, religion, ability/disability, and socio-economic status. - Students will understand the process of certification required for entry level employment as Addiction Treatment Counselors, and the career ladder opportunities open to them with further education.

+Required Courses
-Required Courses Units HUSEV 20 Introduction to Chemical Dependency Studies3 HUSEV 21 Intro to Physiological/Psychological Effects of Drug Abuse3 HUSEV 22 Addiction Development and Progression3 HUSEV 23 Legal and Ethical Aspects of Human Services3 HUSEV 24 Introduction to Case Management3 HUSEV 25 Basic Counseling and Theory3 HUSEV 26A Introduction to Supervised Field Work Practicum 2 AND HUSEV 26B Advanced Supervised Field Work Practicum5 HUSEV 27 Intro. to Professional and Personal Growth3 HUSEV 28 Skills and Techniques of Group Counseling3 Continued on next page

-Electives (Select 6 units from the following) Category I - 3 units required

-Category I - 3 units required
+HUSEV 20 Intro. to Chemical Dependency Studies HUSEV 21 Intro to Physiological/Psychological Effects of Drug Abuse HUSEV 22 Addiction Development and Progression 3 HUSEV 23 Legal/Ethical Aspects of Human Services HUSEV 24 Introduction to Case Management HUSEV 25 Basic Counseling and Theory HUSEV 26A Intro.
+Supervised Fld Wrk Practicum, AND 2 HUSEV 26B Adv.
+Supervised Field Work Practicum HUSEV 27 Intro. to Professional/Personal Growth HUSEV 28 Skills/Techniques of Group Counseling Electives (Select 6 units from the following) Category I - 3 units required HUSEV 30 Adult Children of Alcoholics, OR HUSEV 31 Family Treatment Approaches, OR HUSEV 32 Relationship Addict/Co-Dependency, OR 1 HUSEV 34 Gender Differences Related to Subs Abuse 1 HUSEV 35 Addiction and Domestic Violence HUSEV 36 Chemical Depend.
+Prevention in Schools 1 Category II - 3 units required HUSEV 10 Introduction to Human Services, OR PSYCH 1A General Psychology, OR SOCIL 1 Introduction to Sociology Total units required

-HUSEV 30 Adult Children of Alcoholics, OR1

-HUSEV 31 Family Treatment Approaches, OR1

-HUSEV 32 Relationship Addiction/Co-Dependency, OR1

-HUSEV 34 Gender Differences Related to Substance Abuse 1

-HUSEV 35 Addiction and Domestic Violence1

-$\hbox{HUSEV 36 Chemical Dependency Prevention in Our Schools1}$

-Category II - 3 units required

-HUSEV 10 Introduction to Human Services, OR3

-PSYCH 1A General Psychology, OR3

-SOCIL 1 Introduction to Sociology3

-Total units required37